 President and Chairman

 Ken was appointed President and Chairman of the Mission Australia Board on 23 November 2016 and has been a Director of Mission Australia since 1 June 2015.
 Ken is a Non-Executive Director of Mission Australia Housing, Mission Australia Housing (Victoria), Energy Australia Holdings Limited and Reformed Theological College Limited .
 He has previously held directorships with Bluescope Steel Limited, Alcoa of Australia Limited, Santos Limited, Woodside Petroleum Limited and Shell Australia Limited, and Chief Financial Ofﬁcer of Alumina Limited.
 Ken was a Member of the ASIC Director Advisory Panel.
 He has over 40 years’ experience in energy and manufacturing industries.
-Based in Melbourne, Ken is Chair of the Housing Committee and a member of the Nomination, Remuneration and Succession Committee.
+Based in Melbourne, Ken is a member of the Nomination, Remuneration and Succession Committee.